 Only the first reporter is eligible for the award, so once you believe you have evidence of fraud, you must act quickly to report it to the state Attorney General’s office.
 Also, it is of utmost importance that you do not discuss your allegations with family and friends.
 Talking to an attorney who has extensive knowledge in this area of law should be the first contact you make regarding the fraud.
 If a person decides to first report the fraud to the company prior to consulting an attorney, they should not sign any document that is not first reviewed by an independent attorney.

-The whistleblower in this circumstance must know that the process will be lengthy and trying at times.
-After you bring a claim, the government will want to conduct its own investigation and this could take months or years.
+The whistleblower must know that the process will be lengthy and trying at times.
+After you bring a claim, the government will want to conduct its own investigation, and this could take months or years.
 Additionally, even after an investigation is completed, the actual litigation could take an inordinate amount of time to wind through the court.
 Being a plaintiff in this type of case requires a certain amount of fortitude from you and your attorney.

 Marlton Employment Lawyers at McOmber McOmber & Luber, P.C.
 Represent Whistleblowers in Qui Tam Actions

 Marlton employment lawyers at McOmber McOmber & Luber, P.C. can thoroughly assess whistleblower cases that allege fraud against the federal government and advise you of the critical next steps.
-Contact our offices in Marlton, New Jersey or Red Bank, New Jersey where we serve clients throughout the state.
-Call toll free at 888-396-0736 or contact us online.
+Reach out to one of our offices or contact us online today.